kostyafarber/kostyafarber.github.io/docs/_posts/2021-02-01-textprocessing.md

 ![](../images/posts/trashdf.png)

 ## Wrapping Up
-As you can see a lot of work goes into getting our data ready to use in for future use.
+As you can see a lot of work goes into getting our data ready for future use in downstream applications.
 Data doesn't always come in a useful or helpful format.
 Being able to spot and have the tools to wrangle data is thus essential for any aspiring data scientist like myself!
 I hope you found this article interesting and helpful.
+You can find the source code [here](https://github.com/kostyafarber/trash-movie-classifier).